-Since our previous report CSD 40-2020 on June 25th new information has been received and/or quantified and new assumptions have been established.
-The most significant driver of change in the projected net deficit is a result of downward trend in the use of additional staff and overtime which is the basis for our projection to December 31.
+Since our previous report CSD 47-2020 on July 23rd information has been received and assumptions have been updated.
+The change between the July report and the current analysis is fairly insignificant.
+The main driver of change in the projected net deficit is a result of actual trends in the use of additional staff and overtime which is the basis for our projection to December 31.